x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/mail-flow-insights.md

 ## Where to find mail flow insights

-To see the mail flow insights, open the modern EAC at <https://admin.exchange.microsoft.com> and select **Insights**.
+To see the mail flow insights, open the new EAC at <https://admin.exchange.microsoft.com> and select **Insights**.

 To go directly to the mail flow insights dashboard, open <https://admin.exchange.microsoft.com/#/insights>.